hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/campaign/_examples/header.md

 5. **Clearer Test Cases:** The test cases are more focused on verifying specific aspects of the code.
 For instance `test_dir_root_calculation` now handles edge cases in calculating the path.

-6. **Edge Case Handling:** Added a test for an edge case where the `hypotez` directory is not present in the path to demonstrate how to handle this.
+6. **Edge Case Handling:** Added a test for an edge case where the `hypotez` directory is not present in the path to demonStarte how to handle this.

 **How to Run the Tests:**